JioTV-Go/jiotv_go/docs/Usage-Guide.md

 3. **Download Android Script:**
    - Download the Android script by running `curl -Lo jiotv_go.sh https://raw.githubusercontent.com/rabilrbl/jiotv_go/main/android.sh`.

+   *NOTE: If the above link does not work, try changing your internet connection or DNS settings.
+You may also consider using a VPN.*

 4. **Grant Executable Permissions:**
    - Grant executable permissions to the script with `chmod +x jiotv_go.sh`.